Stercora Biosciences

 in preparation

 In a longitudinal cohort of 633 Gambian children aged 6–35 months, depletion of P. stercorea consistently preceded infectious adverse events.
-Protection against acute respiratory infection persisted after full adjustment for microbiome richness — identifying a species-autonomous gut–immune pathway rather than a general diversity effect.
+Protection against acute respiratory infection persisted after full adjustment for microbiome richness — identifying a signal consistent with a species-autonomous gut–immune pathway rather than a general diversity effect.

 A co-occurring species, P. copri, contributed similarly to richness but showed no independent protective signal in joint modelling, confirming specificity to P. stercorea.
 Protection extended to febrile illness independent of richness, consistent with broad-spectrum innate immune priming.